QuantumMaterialsModelling/bands4vasp/README.md

 #### Datafiles:

 * _FERMIROOTS.dat_ contains all information of the evaluated Fermi vectors and some calculation specific information.
-* _banddata.dat_ contains the raw data of the whole bandstructure.
+* _banddata.dat_ contains the raw data of the whole band structure.
-* _banddata.slim.dat_ contains the manipulated data of the bandstructure.
+* _banddata.slim.dat_ contains the manipulated data of the band structure.
-* _banddata.specfun.dat_ contains all information of the spectral function from the bandstructure
+* _banddata.specfun.dat_ contains all information of the spectral function from the band structure
-* _FERMISURFACE.dat_ contains all information of the evaluated fermisurface.
+* _FERMISURFACE.dat_ contains all information of the evaluated Fermi surface.
-* _FERMISURFACE.specfun_ contains all information of the evaluated fermisurface spectral function.
+* _FERMISURFACE.specfun_ contains all information of the evaluated Fermi surface spectral function.
 * _autognuplot_bands4vasp.gnu_ is the gnuplot file for generating all images.

 The datafiles are all stored in './bands4vasp_data/', except the FERMIROOTS.dat file(s).